JeffreySarnoff/GetColumn.jl/README.md

 # GetColumn.jl
-get a column from a DataFrame, TimeSeries
+Get a column from a Vector, Matrix, 3D Array, DataFrame, or TimeSeries.